motioneye-project/motioneyeos/board/altera/sockit/readme.txt

 Configure Buildroot
 -------------------

-The arrow_sockit_defconfig configuration is a minimal configuration with all that is required to bring the SoCkit :
+The altera_sockit_defconfig configuration is a minimal configuration with all that is required to bring the SoCkit :

-  $ make arrow_sockit_defconfig
+  $ make altera_sockit_defconfig

 Build everything
 ----------------